Version 2.0 - Last Updated and Effective: July 30, 2020

 "Controller" means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

-"Customer" means any entity for which Verisign provides products and/or services, such as without limitation, ICANN approved registry services, DDoS protection services, or managed DNS services.
+"Customer" means any entity for which Verisign provides products and/or services, such as without limitation, ICANN approved registry services.

 "Employee" means any current, former or prospective employee, contractor, intern or temporary worker of Verisign or any of its EU or Swiss affiliates, or any related individual whose Personal Data Verisign processes in connection with an employment relationship, who is located in the EU or Switzerland.